jpdavalos423/cse15l-lab-reports/lab-report-1.md

   Directory: root

-  Running the `ls` command on a file argument does not operate like the other
+  Running the `ls` command on a file argument does not operate like the other ls commands and instead lists the information of the file.
+In this case, running the `ls` command returns the file path of the file passed as an argument.

 ## cat command
 * __No arguments__